AndrewRucker/Fantasy-Football-and-Betting/BestBall/Best Ball plan 2022.md

 - 150 teams in the Millionaire Best Ball Contest on Draftkings. **$20 an entry, $3,000 total.**
 - 150 teams in the Puppy II. **$5 an entry, $750 total.**
 - 150 teams in the Puppy III. **$5 an entry, $750 total.**

+- 335 teams on Underdog
+- 150 teams on Draftkings
+- 485 total best ball teams

 ##### Total Monetary Exposure: $4,850